afsersid/afsersid.github.io/about.md

 <img src="/media/afser_photo.jpg" alt="Avatar" class="avatar">

-Well, I am living with my family in Dhaka, Bangladesh.
-I mentioned about my full-time job already.
-I am a very tech-savvy person, pass ample time with computer.
-I developed huge interests on information security, different programming languages and frameworks over the years.
-Apart from these, I watch a lot of movies, TV series, youtube videos and read newspaper articles.
+Well, I am currently living with my family in Canada.
+I am a very tech-savvy person, spending ample time with computers.
+I developed a huge interest in information security, different programming languages, and frameworks over the years.
+Apart from these, I watch a lot of movies, TV series, and YouTube videos and read newspaper articles.

 ##	About this site

-This website is built out of interest during the Corona Pandemic.
-I will try to continue writing blogs here which could be related to information technology, social activitites and personal thinking.
+This website was built out of interest during the coronavirus pandemic.
+I will try to continue writing blogs here that could be related to information technology, social activities, and personal thinking.

 ##	Main objectives of the site

-- Discuss the technical details of information security related domains.
+- Discuss the technical details of information security-related domains.
+- Latest knowledge about Cloud Infrastructure and Security.
 - Document the application of Python for data science.
 - Present my independent research projects.
 - Record my personal achievements.